amefonaffia/amefonaffia/README.md

 ## Hi there 👋
-- 🌱 I’m currently exploring cloud security and DevSecOps practices.
+- 🌱 I’m currently exploring the place of Hackathons in Security practices.
-- 🎓 PhD in Computer Science 2022.
-Studying Security Risk Management in IoT systems. <!--- 👯 Looking to collaborate on security project documentations especially for cloud security projects. -->
+- 🎓 PhD in Computer Science 2023.. <!--- 👯 Looking to collaborate on security project documentations especially for cloud security projects. -->
 <!--- 🌠 2021 Goals: Contribute more to Open Source projects, advance my IoT security research project, complete my highly anticipated [film project](https://m.imdb.com/title/tt13557860/) which has completed post-production.-->

 ### 📫 Connect with me: